chamikathereal/J2EE-WS-Jersey/README.md

 ## 📝 Project Overview

 **J2EE-WS-Jersey** is a simple yet robust Java EE project that demonstrates how to build RESTful web services using the Jersey framework (JAX-RS reference implementation).
 The project showcases the creation of REST endpoints, MVC integration with JSP views, and the use of request/response filters for middleware logic.
-This is ideal for learning modern REST API development and middleware patterns in enterprise Java applications[1][2][3].
+This is ideal for learning modern REST API development and middleware patterns in enterprise Java applications.

 ---